nthnism/digital-banking-system/README.md

 This is completely uncommercial and purely for educational purpose!

-In there I provide four factory methods to initialize new obejcts:
+In there I provide four wrapper methods to initialize new objects:

   1. createCustomer(String title, String firstName, String lastName)
   2. createAccount(String accountType, Customer owner, double initialDeposit)